dezina-dev/login-movielist/README.md

 # User login & listing movies

-The first page dispalyed when the application runs is signup, which redirects to login after signup.
+The first page dispalyed when the application runs is register, which redirects to login after registration.
-After login it redirects to /Movies page & displays list of movies.
+After login it redirects to /Movies page & displays the user movies.

 ## Validations
 1. There are input validations using yup.